kearn77/functional-basics/entry_one_combinations/combinations_2/combinations_two.md

-# Combinations Continued
+## Combinations Continued

 In our first entry, we used recursion to generate all possible combinations of<br/>
 pocket twos from a standard, fifty-two card deck.
 It served as a nice<br/>
 introduction to some core features of the language - type signatures, function<br/>
 definitions, and recursion.

-Although it served as a nice introduction, we can simplify the code outlined in combinations_1.
+Although it served as a nice introduction, we can simplify the code outlined<br/>
+in combinations_1.
 In fact, we can return all combinations k taken from a<br/>
 collection n in a single line, without recursion.
 For example, consider the<br/>
 list of integers zero to three.